nephila/python-taiga/CONTRIBUTING.rst

 Pull Request Guidelines
 =======================

-BBefore you submit a pull request, check that it meets these guidelines:
+Before you submit a pull request, check that it meets these guidelines:

 #.
 Pull request must be named with the following naming scheme: